hostedposted/Prodigy/docs/javascript/tokenify.md

 ## Output

-Tokenify output's a dictionary following this schema:
+Tokenify output is a dictionary following this schema:
 ```json
 {
     "$schema": "http://json-schema.org/schema#",